sushemer/systemverilog-basic/1_Docs/README.md

-# 1. Docs · Documentación y ruta de lectura
+# 1. Docs · Documentation and reading path

-La carpeta `1_docs` contiene la **documentación central** del repositorio.
+The `1_docs` folder contains the **central documentation** of the repository.
-Su función principal es:
+Its main purpose is to:

-- Explicar el contexto y la forma de trabajo.
+- Explain the context and workflow.
-- Presentar la teoría mínima necesaria, de forma aplicada.
+- Present the minimal applied theory required.
-- Guiar la instalación de herramientas.
+- Guide the installation of tools.
-- Unificar términos, siglas y referencias externas.
+- Standardize terms, acronyms, and external references.

-El objetivo no es reemplazar libros ni documentación oficial, sino ofrecer el **mínimo suficiente** para poder seguir los ejemplos, actividades, laboratorios y mini-proyectos del repositorio.
+The goal is not to replace books or official documentation, but to provide the **minimum necessary** to follow the examples, activities, labs, and mini-projects in the repository.

 ---

-## Estructura de `1_docs`
+## Structure of `1_docs`

-La carpeta se organiza en los siguientes subdirectorios:
+The folder is organized into the following subdirectories:

 - `1_1_Overview/`
-  - Panorama general de la documentación.
+  - General overview of the documentation.
-  - Relación entre Docs, Devices, Examples, Activities, Labs e Implementation.
+  - Relationship between Docs, Devices, Examples, Activities, Labs, and Implementation.
-  - Flujo recomendado de uso del repositorio.
+  - Recommended workflow for using the repository.

 - `1_2_Theory/`
-  - Teoría breve y aplicada, dividida en archivos cortos por tema, por ejemplo:
+  - Short and applied theory, divided into compact files by topic, for example:
     - `modules_and_ports.md`
     - `combinational_vs_sequential.md`
     - `registers_and_clock.md`